 Most Popular Approaches and Methods in Language Teaching: Top 11

-Here’s a helpful rundown of the most common language teaching methods.
+Here’s a helpful rundown of the most common language teaching methods and ESL teaching methods.
 You may also want to take a look at this: Foreign language teaching philosophies.

 #1: The Direct Method